Why we need to ditch certainty and embrace uncertainty

 I felt like a failure

-With so many things going on around me that I couldn’t control, if I didn’t achieve my plans or targets, I blamed myself 100% for not getting there.
-The problem was, I’d made my plans and set my targets assuming that everything would go exactly the way I wanted them to.
+With so many things going on around me that I couldn’t control, if I didn’t achieve my plans or targets perfectly, I placed 100% of the blame on myself.
+The problem was, I’d made my plans and set my targets assuming that everything would go exactly the way I wanted it to.

-And when they didn’t, I assumed that I had done something wrong.
-I guess technically I had – I could have assumed that there would be roadblocks and diversions along the way, and made more adaptable plans and targets, but for some reason, I tried to shoulder all of the responsibility, even for things that I had no chance of influencing, let alone controlling.
+And when it didn’t, I assumed that I had done something wrong.
+I guess technically I had – at the planning stage, I could have assumed there would be roadblocks and diversions, and made more adaptable plans and targets.
+But, for some reason, I tried to shoulder all of the responsibility, even for things that I had no chance of influencing, let alone controlling.

 I didn't take risks

 Desiring certainty and control above everything else led me to always “play it safe”.
 I followed what I assumed to be the rulebook for life.
 I did my best to conform to other people’s expectations.
-And boy, does that leave you feeling hollow!
+And boy, did that leave me feeling hollow!

 Even when it looked outwardly like I was taking a risk (say, travelling to non-English-speaking countries alone for a couple of months) I played it safe by going to countries where I could speak the language fluently, or at least had a working knowledge of the language.
 I knew I couldn’t “fail” by getting myself into a situation where I didn’t understand what was going on or how to get myself out of it.